AI, Data & Execution Leadership

 Philosophy

-I approach every problem from the constraint first.
+I start with the constraint.
 What must be protected.
 What must scale.
-Where speed matters, and where control cannot be compromised.
-The architecture is a response to those conditions, not a starting point.
+Where speed matters and where control can't be compromised.
+The architecture follows.
+Not the other way around.

 Governance before automation.